Historic Cemetery Preservation Workshops

 Our hope is to encourage an educated army of citizen preservationists to help in an organized effort towards the perpetual care of the many historical cemeteries in the Chattanooga area.
 This includes work with Pleasant Garden Cemetery.
 Pleasant Garden Cemetery was organized in March 1891 and sat on 17 acres.
 It was promoted as the first privately owned Black cemetery in Tennessee.

 The Chattanooga Story Project

-The Chattanooga Story Project is an oral history initiative to capture local stories on digital video.
+The Chattanooga Story Project is an oral history initiative to capture local stories on digital audio.

 The project aims to produce archival-quality first-hand oral accounts focusing on varied historical topics and events in the Scenic City’s past.

 Each subject will be selected to discuss memories relative to a chosen era or their participation or witnessing a local historical event.

 When the individual segments are published online, the public can comment, reflect, and analyze the stories.
 Apply now.